-- Serve with respect, concern, courtesy and responsiveness, recognizing that service to our residents is beyond service to themselves.
+- Serve with respect, concern, courtesy and responsiveness, recognizing that service to the individuals we serve is beyond service to themselves.

-- Maintain a commitment to provide quality care to residents in accordance with ColumbiaCare treatment philosophy and all other policies and practices.
+- Maintain a commitment to provide quality care to the individuals we serve in accordance with ColumbiaCare treatment philosophy and all other policies and practices.

 © Do not reproduce without written permission of ColumbiaCare